l-zeuch/lzeuch.de/content/posts/enlightenment-curse-or-blessing.md

 ---

-The newspaper you are reading, the pencil you use to fill in a Sudoku box, the battery, that makes your wristwatch tick at this very moment -- these are all the achievements of the Age of Enlightenment.
+The newspaper you are reading, the pencil you use to fill in a Sudoku box, the battery, that makes your wristwatch tick at this very moment &mdash; these are all the achievements of the Age of Enlightenment.

 The Enlightenment was not just some historical epoch that no longer touches us, but still leaves its traces everywhere.
 Medical discoveries, electrical appliances and the social-democratic social system all stem from it.